Line upon Line Learning

 • stop

-I knew that with sounding out help, Strawberry would be able to determine what these words were.
+• I knew that with sounding-out help, my daughter would be able to read these words.

 Egg Hunt Fun

-Strawberry was delighted that I agreed to hide the eggs for her.
-Big brother was working on his school work, and she wanted to search again and again.
-Because I put “acting out” words in the eggs, it ended up being a double gross motor activity.
+My daughter was delighted that I agreed to hide the eggs for her.
+She wanted to search again and again.
+Because I put "acting out" words in the eggs, it ended up being a double gross motor activity.
 That is, she both ran around searching for the eggs and she had to act out the words once she read them!

 In the end, we had a fun time together.
 I knew that, with the advent of wonderful spring weather, it would be difficult to get her to “do school” with me of any kind. adding in a little school to the activity she already wanted to do was so fun.
 Early reading should not really be about dull readers and pointer fingers.
 Making it an activity like this was perfect for my active learner.